myBraavos/braavos-account-cairo/README.md

 account implementation class hash.
 This is achieved by:

 1. Having a base implementation class hash that rarely changes (`src/presets/braavos_base_account.cairo`).
 Account deployments should always use this class hash.
-2. Send additional initialization parameters via the deployment signature instead of constructor params.
+2. Send additional initialization parameters in a way that does not affect account address.
+See below for further details.
-3. Additional initialization parameters are signed and verified in the base implementation (see `assert_valid_deploy_base`).
+3. Additional initialization parameters are signed and verified in the base implementation (see `_assert_valid_deploy_params`).
 4. After validation, the base implementation replaces the underlying implementation to the latest one via a `replace_class_syscall` (`src/presets/braavos_account.cairo`) and the actual implementation initializer is called.

-NOTE: The actual account implementation is not expected to be directly deployed and therefore its constructor panics.
+#### Deployment with ACCOUNT_DEPLOY transaction / generic deploy syscall
+When using an ```ACCOUNT_DEPLOY``` transaction or a generic ```deploy``` syscall (e.g. UDC) the additional deployment parameters are sent via the signature.
+Since validation and initialization for these types of deployments happen in the CTOR, the account is guaranteed to be initialized with the relevant parameters atomically.
+Furthermore, since the additional parameters are sent in the signature and not in CTOR parameters, they do not affect the account address.

+#### Deployment from Account Factory
+When using the Braavos Account Factory, no special signature scheme is required.
+The factory guarantees atomic initialization in this case.
+More specifically, the factory calls the CTOR with the Stark key as usual, but then in the same transaction calls ```initializer_from_factory``` which initializes the account.
+There are 2 implementations of ```initializer_from_factory```:
+1. In the base implementation, the implementation is generic and only responsible for validating the parameters and forwarding them to the account implementation
+2. In the account implementation, the additional parameters are deserialized according to what that specific account implementation supports.
+Same as before, since the additional parameters are not sent as CTOR parameters, they do not affect the address.

 ### Signers (`src/signers/`)